Parrot023/Pacmen/README.md

 ### 22nd of November 2019
 - Lots of things have happened
 - The game now have levels
-    - Tach level has its on map and maps are drawn with tiles from kenney.nl
+    - each level has its on map and maps are drawn with tiles from kenney.nl
     - Maps is defined by a list of lists
 - Animations
     - The enemies are now animated